jayasurya405/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 icom_id as TEXT with a length of 4. icom_id is a foreign key referencing com_id in the company table.
-The foreign key should cascade updates and deletes. item_desc and rate should not accept NULL.
+The foreign key should cascade updates and deletes. item_desc and rate should not accept NULL..

 PROGRAN :